sunboo/yelo/Idea/README.md

 Email: startupnow@yelo.red

-Contact: WhatsApp me with your github profile on +91-9900431166
+Contact: WhatsApp me with your github profile only (no CV required) on +91-9900431166

 Skype: prasun.jain1